cedric-lopez-dev/websites-factory-lib/next/README.md

 export default page;
 ```

+> (Beta)
-> **Note**: The websites-factory-config file in this form is temporary.
+**Note**: The websites-factory-config file in this form is temporary.
 The idea is to eventually retrieve the configuration from a database.
 In that case, this will likely be used as the default configuration.

 # Overview